codeoverflow-org/nodecg-io-docs/docs/samples/reddit.md

 ### Configure the Reddit sample bundle

-1. In NodeCG, create a new Reddit service instance using the left upper menu.
+1. In NodeCG, create a new Reddit service instance.

 2. Enter your applications ID and secret and your own username and password.
-The entered username and password must be for the user who registered the application.
+The entered username and password must be for the user who registered the

-    The created instance should be automatically selected, if not select it in the upper left menu.
-Enter your data in monaco (the text-editor on the right) in this format:
+   application:

     ```json
     {